Woman at the Well

 She left with living water.
 I am so thankful to share Kassi Wilson’s poem this week.
 What part of this poem captivates you?
 Where are you seeing something new from, perhaps, an account that you know well?

 The unfiltered depiction of sheer humanity within this poem brought my mind to two things.
 On one hand, the deep spiritual need for living water—a strong and sustaining connection between one’s being and the Triune God.
-On the other, the very real reality that so many people around the world still lack access to water.
+On the other hand, the very real reality is that many people around the world still lack access to water.
 In many places, simply obtaining water poses enormous barriers to pursuing dreams, education, and daily life.

-I would highly recommend learning more about the global water crisis through the work of Water.org (there are certainly other organizations doing this work, too) and considering what you or your community might do to support the thirsty.
-Kassi’s reference to “jugs” and “canisters” echoes, to me, the objects used by many who carry water in jerry cans or repurposed plastic containers to provide for themselves and their households.
+But if you are curious about the obscene difficulties of collecting water in many parts of the world (that honestly look the same as the woman at the well’s chore from John 4, only two thousand years later) I would highly recommend learning more about the global water crisis through the work of Water.org (there are certainly other organizations doing this work as well) and considering what you or your community might do to support those in need.
+Kassi’s reference to “canisters” echoes, to me, the objects used by many who carry water in jerry cans or repurposed plastic containers to provide for themselves and their households.